Equation-Free Coarse Control of Distributed Parameter Systems via Local Neural Operators: INTRODUCTION

-In this context, a longstanding goal is to learn effective models or reconstructing operators that describe the system’s evolution.
-Two complementary approaches exist: (i) analytical approaches -- mean-field limits, Fokker–Planck equations, and moment closures -- deriving macroscopic PDEs from microscopic physics through kinetic or statistical mechanics~\cite{ helfmann2021interacting}; and (ii) more recent data-driven methods, learning operators directly from high-fidelity simulations~\cite{raissi2018deep, lee2020coarse, chen2021solving, lu2021learning, vlachas2022multiscale, galaris2022numerical, fabiani2024task}.
-Classical analytical methods can provide closed-form approximations, but are difficult to derive analytically~\cite{deng2025hilbert} and typically rely on assumptions that may bias the resulting models, often yielding qualitative rather than fully quantitative accuracy~\cite{fabiani2024task}.
-On the other hand, data-driven methods relax strong \emph{a priori} assumptions but introduce their own challenges: sparse or partial observations; the ``curse of dimensionality"; strong nonlinearities and stiffness; multiple, separated time scales; and both epistemic (model) and aleatoric (measurement) uncertainty -- all of which exacerbate ill-posedness and identifiability.
 On top of these difficulties, algorithmic choice becomes critical.
 Common tools in machine learning -- standard artificial neural networks (ANNs), Gaussian processes (GPs) -- are designed for finite-dimensional regression, i.e., functions $f:\mathbb{R}^n\to\mathbb{R}^m$.
-By contrast, model discovery for multiscale systems often requires learning operators $\mathcal{G}:\mathrm{U}\to\mathrm{V}$ that map between infinite-dimensional function spaces (e.g., $L^2$ or Sobolev spaces), for example, the infinite-dimensional nature of models such as PDEs.
-Neural Operators (NOs) \cite{lu2021learning,li2020fourier} were introduced to address this gap, yielding surrogates that can generalize across input functions, possibly different resolutions, boundary conditions, and even additional bifurcation parameters.
-NO-learning architectures have proliferated in recent years.
-Representative frameworks include DeepONet~\cite{lu2021learning}, Fourier NOs (FNOs)~\cite{li2020fourier}, Graph NOs (GNOs)~\cite{li2020multipole}, Spectral NOs (SNOs)~\cite{fanaskov2023spectral}, and more recently Random Projection–based Operator Networks (RandONets)~\cite{fabiani2025randonets}.
-When working with spatio-temporal data, there are two main types of operators that one may seek to learn.
-One is the continuous-time RHS governing operator~\cite{lee2020coarse,fabiani2025randonets}, representing the system’s derivative mapping, which allows flexible time-integration, interpretability, and applicability to changing domains.
-The second is the solution operator (a.k.a. timestepper), mapping an initial state to a future state over finite time, embedding boundary conditions naturally and requiring fewer assumptions about the system dynamics~\cite{li2020fourier, fabiani2025enabling}.
-Both approaches face challenges for long-time predictions, particularly in systems with chaotic behavior, multiple basins of attraction, or high-frequency modes that are difficult to resolve due to the spectral bias of NOs \cite{li2022learning, wang2023long}.
+By contrast, model discovery for multiscale systems often requires learning operators $\mathcal{G}:\mathrm{U}\to\mathrm{V}$ that map between infinite-dimensional function spaces, for example, the infinite-dimensional nature of models such as PDEs.
+Neural Operators (NOs)~\cite{lu2021learning,li2020fourier} were introduced to address this gap, yielding surrogates that can generalize across input functions and possibly different resolutions.
+Representative NO architectures include DeepONet~\cite{lu2021learning}, Fourier NOs (FNOs)~\cite{li2020fourier}, Graph NOs (GNOs)~\cite{li2020multipole}, and more recently Random Projection-based Operator Networks (RandONets)~\cite{fabiani2025randonets}.
+For spatio-temporal data, one can learn either the continuous-time RHS governing operator~\cite{lee2020coarse,fabiani2025randonets}, representing the system’s derivative mapping, or the solution operator (timestepper), mapping an initial state to a future state over finite time~\cite{li2020fourier, fabiani2025enabling}.
+Both approaches face challenges for long-time predictions, particularly in systems with chaotic behavior, multiple basins of attraction, or high-frequency modes that are difficult to resolve due to the spectral bias of NOs~\cite{li2022learning, wang2023long}.
 To mitigate this, local-in-time and sometimes local-in-space operators are preferable, trained on short-time snapshots and augmented to maximize data efficiency~\cite{fabiani2025enabling, wang2023long, li2022learning}.